orhun/menyoki/README.md

 ### Make <a href="https://github.com/orhun/menyoki"><img src="https://user-images.githubusercontent.com/24392180/99184076-96c10b00-2751-11eb-99ea-ad962144df76.png" height="30"></a>

-**make** subcommand serves the purpose of creating GIF files from a set of images.
-It can be used for making GIFs from given images either via the command line or the specified directory.
+**make** subcommand serves the purpose of creating an animation from a set of images.
+For example, it can be used for making GIFs from given images either via the command line or the specified directory.

 `menyoki make [FLAGS] [OPTIONS] <FRAMES>...
 [SUBCOMMAND]`